Cambodia Town, Long Beach, California: Resettlement

 From April to November 1975, approximately 2,000 Cambodians migrated to Camp Pendleton, a military base in Southern California, for refuge.
 After their time in this resettlement camp, many Cambodian refugees moved to Cambodia Town, Long Beach in search of support, as well as familiar lifestyle and culture.

 Through this process of adjusting to American society, many struggled with various challenges including language barriers, trauma, and violence.
 Trauma is a highly prevalent issue in the community due to the violence inflicted on Cambodians by the Khmer Rouge.
-Many Cambodians in Cambodia Town struggled emotionally by having more anxiety and fear in their daily activities because of this trauma.
-These individuals dealt with insomnia, nightmares, panic attacks, and headaches due to painful memories from the political turmoil in Cambodia.
+Many Cambodians in Cambodia Town struggled emotionally by having more anxiety and fear in their daily activities because of this trauma, not just the civil war, but also the effects of Year Zero that has been declared by Angkar (Organization), a powerful ruling body that controlled most of its population.
+These individuals dealt with insomnia, nightmares, panic attacks, and headaches due to painful memories from the political turmoil between the Cambodian Civil War and the infamous Khmer Rouge led by Pol Pot and Khieu Samphan in Cambodia, following the Fall of Phnom Penh in 1975.
+After the Vietnamese invasion of Cambodia began on Christmas Day in 1978 declared by Lê Duẩn, the leader of unified Vietnam to capture Phnom Penh which defeated Angkar and its Khmer Rouge cadres which forced Pol Pot and others to retreat back into the jungle located in Anlong Veng near the border of Thailand from 1979 until 1997.

 Intergenerational trauma contributes to behavioral problems during the adolescent years of Cambodian youth.
 These problems impact the family dynamic by widening the generation gap between parent and child.
 As a result, unaddressed past trauma links to various issues, which may intensify the violence within the Cambodian community in Long Beach.

 Cambodians received the opportunity to rebuild their lives and community when they came to Long Beach.
 At the time, Long Beach had many jobs that did not require English proficiency, which granted Cambodians a higher access to work and income.
 Additionally, cheap and affordable property allowed a few Cambodian refugees to gather funds within their immediate and extended family to establish small businesses, cultural institutions, and homes.
 The United Cambodian Community (UCC) formed during this time to assist Cambodian refugees with housing, finance, and food.
 These structures and services helped shape the geographic landscape of the local Cambodian community by creating familiar food, pharmacy, and other stores for Cambodians.
 For example, pharmacies in Cambodia Town provided traditional herbal medicine from Cambodia.

 Cambodia Town's population grew with services, stores, and migration.
 This population growth created a local network where Cambodian residents could navigate their daily lives while still using Khmer as their dominant language.
 East Anaheim Street became the main business corridor for these services, restaurants, and resources for Cambodians in Long Beach.